 When we’re sending emails, it’s easy to be too direct.
-This can upset the reader or cause offence.
+This can upset the reader or cause offense.
 Saying “thank you” is a great way to make your email more polite and personal.
 What’s the best way to do it, though?
-Find out with our top ten ways to say “thank you” in an English email.
+Find out our top ten ways to say “thank you” in an English email.

 The first five of our ways to show your thanks work best at the beginning of the email.
 Thanking your reader is a wonderful way of opening an email.
 It sets the right tone and makes the reader feel appreciated, which is very important if you want them to help you again in the future.